JoshIsAStudent/physical-computing/tumblr-blog/posts/Experiment 01 Photoresistor Decoder.md

 You might wonder why two resistors are used?

-# Step 2: Decoding the signal in code
+# Step 2: Decoding The Signal in Code
 By reading the signal carried by the orange wire, we can now read how much light the photocell is detecting.
 The more light, the higher/lower the signal will be.

 We can program our `setup()` function to read this analogue signal into the Arduino.
 In the meantime, we will also set up pins 10-13 as digital outputs, which we will use to output the 4 most significant bits of the signal.